Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Introduction

-Single carrier systems with time domain equalization use tapped delay line filtering to eradicate Inter Block Interference (IBI).
-In case of wide-band channels, the length of such time domain filters becomes very large as it increases linearly with the length of the channel impulse response.
+Single carrier systems with time domain equalization use tapped delay line filtering to eliminate Inter Block Interference (IBI).
+In case of wide-band channels, the length of these time domain filters increases linearly with the length of the channel impulse response.
 Frequency Division Equalization (FDE) is more efficient in wide-band channels.
-The performance comparison of OFDM and single-carrier FDE is shown in \cite{Acolatse2010DesignOS} for frequency-selective channels.
-Blind decoding proposed in \cite{7898490} is used only to blindly estimate the carrier frequency offset for a frequency selective channel but does not cover the equalization and decoding.
-In \cite{1369274} \cite{935746} and \cite{7485388}, semi-blind, training sequence based channel estimation methods for single carrier communications were proposed.
-A blind channel estimation method is proposed in \cite{4773788} for SC-FDE.
-It uses precoding sequence that minimizes the noise effects in the covariance matrix estimation.
-However, this is applied only to a frequency selective channel for a single receiver antenna.
-Similarly, a blind detection algorithm using approximate message passing, that estimates signal and channel simultaneously is presented in \cite{zhang2017blindsignaldetectionmassive}.
-But, it requires prior distributions on channel and data.
-This work extends our previous research on pilot-less uplink for OFDM-based massive MIMO systems \cite{Aswathylakshmi_2023} to single-carrier systems.
-In this paper, we demonstrate a new technique in a single-carrier system using frequency domain equalization that is nearly pilot-less (irrespective of the number of antennas).
-The proposed iterative algorithm uses alternating minimization that minimises between channel estimation and maximal ratio combining (MRC) for Equalization.
-Our approach has the following advantages over the existing literature:
+A comparative performance analysis of OFDM and single-carrier FDE is presented in \cite{Acolatse2010DesignOS} for frequency-selective channels.
+In \cite{1369274} \cite{935746} and \cite{7485388}, semi-blind, training sequence based channel estimation methods for single carrier communications were proposed, which inherently use pilots or training sequences for channel estimation.
+Similarly, \cite{4773788} uses a precoding sequence to minimize the noise effects in the covariance matrix estimation, but this is applied for a SISO system.
+Also, \cite{zhang2017blindsignaldetectionmassive} presents a blind detection algorithm using approximate message passing that estimates signal and channel simultaneously, but it requires prior distributions on channel and data.
+This work extends our previous research on pilotless uplink for OFDM-based massive MIMO systems \cite{Aswathylakshmi_2023} to single-carrier systems.
+In this paper, we present a novel technique for single-carrier systems using frequency domain equalization that is nearly pilotless (irrespective of the number of antennas).
+The proposed iterative algorithm uses alternating minimization to minimize between channel estimation and maximal ratio combining (MRC) for equalization.
+Our approach offers several advantages over existing work: \begin{enumerate} \item Estimates of transmitted data and channel are calculated simultaneously using an iterative method.
+So, if the coherence time is large enough, the same estimates of channel can be used for decoding the next transmission. \item The algorithm requires a single pilot to provide an estimate of the data and channel for a massive SIMO system.
+This reduces the overhead, in contrast to other systems that rely on optimizing pilots \cite{tomasi2016pilot}. \item The proposed algorithm is scalable for multiple transmitter antennas (MIMO) which would be the future direction of this work. \item Unlike \cite{yuan2024integratednearfieldsensing}, which employs some prior distribution on the channel and is confined to Line Of Sight (LOS), our proposed method operates with frequency-selective channels without assuming any prior distribution on the channel. \end{enumerate} \textbf{Notations} : All upper case variables are matrices, whereas the lower case variables are vectors. $(.)^*$ indicates conjugate, $(.)^T$ indicates transpose, and $(.)^H$ denotes complex conjugate transpose or hermitian, $(.)_{F}$ is the Frobenius norm. $\dagger$ denotes moore penrose inverse or pseudo-inverse. $\circledast$ represents circular convolution. $(.)^{-1}$ indicates inverse. $\odot$ denotes element wise multiplication.